 - Choose your technique and start the retrospective.
 This will start with a pre-labeled template, but you can always make changes.

 - New spokes can be added, spokes can be removed, or labels can be changed.
 Spokes can be added to any section of the Team Radar, so you can always organize information how you like.

-- Once the Team Radar has been edited and is ready for feedback, your team can move on to collect responses, just like with any of our Team Radar templates.
+- Once the retro radar has been edited and is ready for feedback, your team can move on to collect responses, just like with any of our retro radar templates.